Consensys/verax-documentation/core-concepts/high-level-overview.md

 ***

-To get more of an overview of how the attestation regsitry is used and how it fits into the ecosystem, see the [**ecosystem page**](ecosystem.md) for information of the various actors and the roles they play.
+To get more of an overview of how the attestation registry is used and how it fits into the ecosystem, see the [**ecosystem page**](ecosystem.md) for information on the various actors and the roles they play.

 ***